 in the absence of agreement –

-in the case of a dispute between a member and another member, a person appointed by the committee of the club: or
+in the case of a dispute between a Member and another Member, a person appointed by the Committee of the Club: or

-in the case of a dispute between a member and the club, a person who is a mediator appointed or employed by the Dispute Settlement Centre of Victoria (Department of Justice).
+in the case of a dispute between a Member and the Club, a person who is a mediator appointed or employed by the Dispute Settlement Centre of Victoria.

-A member of the club can be a mediator.
+A Member of the Club can be a mediator.

-The mediator cannot be a member who is party to the dispute.
+The mediator cannot be a Member who is party to the dispute.

 The parties to the dispute must, in good faith, attempt to settle the dispute by mediation.